 WVD vs. RDS: How to choose the remote desktop option in Microsoft Azure that fits you best

-When evaluating your applications and services leveraging the “five Rs of cloud rationalization,” you need to decide which technologies are right for you.
+That said, you ultimately need to decide which technologies are right for you.

 Assess your technology needs: What’s most important to you?